Boldness-Recalibration for Binary Event Predictions: Methods

 Our second forecaster type is called Hedger.
 The Hedger compresses probabilities around the base rate, 0.5 in this case.
 We call their predictions ``hedged'' as they reflect forecasters who are lacking boldness even though their accuracy could be high.
 In contrast, our third forecaster type, Boaster, represents a forecaster who exhibits excessive boldness.
 The majority of their predictions are far from the base rate and very close to the extremes of 0 and 1.
 The fourth forecaster type is Biased.
 These forecasters systematically make predictions that are higher or lower than the event rate.

+While this simulation focuses on miscalibration simulated via LLO-adjustment, we also explore miscalibration simulated from Prelec's two parameter function:

+where $\alpha > 0$ and $\beta > 0$ \citep{Prelec1998}.
+We follow the same simulation procedure as shown above, except using (\ref{prelec}) rather than LLO in Step 3.
+Similar to LLO-adjustment, the Well Calibrated forecaster is Prelec-adjusted under $\alpha = \beta = 1$.
+The other forecaster parameter values for $\alpha$ and $\beta$ are summarized in Table \ref{tab:settings}.
+Note the original formulation of this function in \cite{Prelec1998} limits $0 < \alpha < 1$, we allow $\alpha \geq 1$ as the function provides valid probabilities under these settings.
+Given that our methodology assumes miscalibration follows the LLO function which likely will not hold in all scenarios, we simulate miscalibration via the Prelec function to assess how well our methodology does until miscalibration misspecification.

 To explore the effect of sample size on our methodology, we generated data sets of size $n=$ 30, 100, 800, 2,000, and 5,000.
 In total, we present results from 100 Monte Carlo (MC) replicates for each value of $n$.
-Throughout the study, one MC replicate consists of a set of $n$ outcomes, and a corresponding set of $n$ predicted probabilities for each of the four forecasters types under each of the five noise settings (20 total predicted probabilities sets for each replicate).
+Throughout the study, one MC replicate consists of a set of $n$ outcomes, and a corresponding set of $n$ predicted probabilities for each of the four forecasters types under each of the five noise settings and both LLO and Prelec adjustment (35 total predicted probabilities sets for each replicate).
+For each of the 35 sets, we (i) LLO-adjust via MLEs $\hat\delta_{MLE}$, $\hat\gamma_{MLE}$, (ii) 95\%, 90\%, and 80\% boldness-recalibrate, and then (iii) evaluate the calibration and boldness of the adjusted sets from (i) and (ii).